Masked saltator

-The masked saltator (Saltator cinctus) is a species passerine bird in the tanager family Thraupidae.
+The masked saltator (Saltator cinctus) is a species of passerine bird in the tanager family Thraupidae.

 It is found in southern Colombia, Ecuador, and Peru.
 The species is found in two small disjunct ranges, as well as smaller localized areas in Ecuador and Peru.

-Its natural habitat is subtropical or tropical moist montane forests where it is threatened by habitat loss.
+Its natural habitat is subtropical or tropical moist montane forests, where it is threatened by habitat loss.